Spring 2026 Course Syllabus

 Students are required to attend all scheduled internship conferences, which may be held online or in person.
 Conference dates and times will be provided by the instructor and are considered a required component of the course.

-In addition, students must complete a minimum of 160 internship hours with their approved internship employer during the 10-week term.
-To remain in compliance with this requirement, students are expected to complete at least 16 hours per week throughout the internship period.
+In addition, students must complete a minimum of 160 internship hours with their approved internship employer during the term.
+To remain in compliance with this requirement, students are expected to complete at least 10 hours per week throughout the internship period.

-Failure to meet attendance expectations or required hourly commitments may result in course penalties and/or unsuccessful completion of the internship.
+Failure to meet attendance expectations, conference participation requirements, or required hourly commitments may result in course penalties and/or unsuccessful completion of the internship.

 Additional Information None